Pitbulls are the warriors of the dog species.

 Most dog foods will use a measurement method known as “guaranteed analysis” on their packaging.

-While this may be a quick and convenient way to compare dog food at a glance, these numbers can be misleading, because they fail to consider the widely varied amount of water present in differing types of food.
+While this may be a quick and convenient way to compare dog food at a glance, these numbers can be misleading, because they fail to consider the widely varied amount of water present in different types of food.

 For the purposes of a fair comparison in finding the best dog food for pitbulls, we will compare all dog foods on a “dry matter” basis.
 This method considers the nutritional content of food after the water content is accounted for.